ananab/Halve/_posts/2017-01-23-genetic_algorithms.md

 ![](/images/fig5.png)

-The problem has a couple local minima and one global minima in the domain of interest.
+The problem has a couple local minima and one global minimum in the domain of interest.
 To view this more clearly:

 ``` r
 filled.contour(x, y, f, color.palette = bl2gr.colors)